-Grade A-C at National 5 Geography (or a Science) and National 5 English (Grades A-C).
+Grade A-C at National 5 Geography (or equivalent subject.)
 Pupils should be prepared to do independent study to reinforce their learning as well as regular homework and revision.
-If pupils have not studied Geography before then they would have to complete a considerable amount of extra study to learn skills such as OS map work and Geographical topics which others will have covered at National 5.

 Unit 1: Physical Environments

 This deals with a range of themes related to the landscape and atmosphere.
 These include lithosphere, hydrosphere, biosphere and atmosphere.